 - Create a perinatal mental-health informed referral resource list of mental health providers in your community

 What do I do when a patient needs additional support?

 - Record the screening data, and follow up with individuals to confirm that they received proper care and are improving

 - Ensure that referrals are vetted and made through warm hand-off procedures

 Where can I find referrals?
 Maternal Mental Health NOW’s Los Angeles County Maternal Mental Health Resource Directory is the first-of-its-kind online resource for new and expectant mothers struggling with maternal depression and anxiety.
-The Directory lists over X resources—Y of which offer no or low-cost services—in Los Angeles County that provide specialized treatment and support to this vulnerable population.
+The Directory lists resources, including no or low-cost services, in Los Angeles County that provide specialized treatment and support to this vulnerable population.
 Women and health care providers are able to search for resources based on location, services offered, ages served, languages spoken, insurances accepted, and whether no or low-cost options are available.
 Evidence-based services provided include support groups, individual and family therapy, specialized clinical services, and medication management for pregnant and postpartum women.
 The Directory is an essential tool for Los Angeles-based obstetric providers who are screening for perinatal mood and anxiety disorders, giving them referrals to informed mental health care providers who can help their patients.
 For resources beyond LA County, contact Postpartum Support International (PSI).